 Afterwondering around the shrine for a bit, we decided to head over to Harajuku which was really close by.

 Despite the rain, the place was absolutely filled to the brim.
 The main shopping district is known for its trendy fashion and variety of cafes, but is also notoriously expensive (as you would expect).
+The highlight of Harajuku for me was Daiso, because I live and die by dollar stores.

 Next we took a train to the Tokyo Metropolitan Government Building in Shinjuku.
 The building has two observatories from which you can get a fantastic view of the whole city (and even Mt.
 Fuji on a clear day!)
 And the best part is that it’s absolutely free!